 Figure 2.3: Two labor productivity curves based on CRS technologies.
 Left: neoclassical technology with Inada conditions for MPK satisfied; the graphical representation of MPK and MPL at $k = k_0$ as $f'(k_0)$ and $f(k_0) - f'(k_0)k_0$ are indicated.
-Right: a combination of two efficient Leontief techniques. we get a labor productivity curve looking more like that of a neoclassical CRS production function.
+Right: a combination of two efficient Leontief techniques.
+Assuming these techniques cover a considerable range w.r.t. the B/A ratios, we get a labor productivity curve looking more like that of a neoclassical CRS production function.
 On the one hand, this gives some intuition of what lies behind the assumption of a neoclassical CRS production function.
 On the other hand, it remains true that for all $k > B_n/A_n$, MPK = 0,11 whereas for $k \to 0$, MPK stays equal to $A_1 < \infty$, thus questioning the lower Inada condition.
 The implausibility of the lower Inada conditions is also underlined if we look at their implication in combination with the more reasonable upper Inada conditions.
 Indeed, the four Inada conditions taken together imply, under CRS, that output has no upper bound when either input goes to infinity for fixed amount of the other input (see Appendix C).
 2.2 Technological change When considering the movement over time of the economy, we shall often take into account the existence of technological change.
 When technological change occurs, the production function becomes time-dependent.
 Over time the production factors tend to become more productive: more output for given inputs.
 To put it differently: the isoquants move inward.
-When this is the case, we say that the technological change displays technological progress. $^{^{11}\}mathrm{Here}$ we assume the techniques are numbered according to ranking with respect to the size of B. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.
+When this is the case, we say that the technological change displays technological progress. $^{^{11}\}mathrm{Here}$ we assume the techniques are numbered according to ranking with respect to the size of B. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2016.